datawire/ambassador-docs/docs/cloud/latest/config-analysis/quick-start/index.md

 git commit -am 'Add new echo service' && git push -u origin new-echo-service
 ```

-Navigate to github to create a pull request for your change.
+Navigate to GitHub to create a pull request for your change.
 Make sure the target repository is in your git organization, not `datawire`.

 ## 6. Review & merge Pull Request

-When you create a new pull request that changes your configuration, Ambassador DCP will be automaticall notified.
+When you create a new pull request that changes your configuration, Ambassador DCP will be automatically notified.
 The configuration change that you make is compared to your existing (runtime) configuration change, and the implications of this change are analyzed.
 Ambassador DCP will post a comment analyzing the consequences of merging the pull request into your main branch.

 In this example, Ambassador DCP detects a conflict on the `/backend` route, as multiple `AmbassadorMappings` point to the same route.